CSESS/constitution/README.md

 ### 8.9.
 Fixed Assets
 Disposal of any fixed assets with the net value greater than $1000 must be passed by General Meeting or General Polling.
 ### 8.10.
 Bank Account
-The Society may open a current and/or saving account in any Government approved financial institution with the names of the Financial Secretary together with another appointed Executive Committee Member, provided that money can be withdrawn always with at least two signatures by only the signature of the Financial Secretary and the signature of one other appointed Executive Committee Member or the President.
+The Society may open a current and/or saving account in any Government approved financial institution with the names of the Financial Secretary together with another appointed Executive Committee member, provided that money can be withdrawn always with at least two signatures by only the signature of the Financial Secretary and the signature of one other appointed Executive Committee member or the President.

 ## 9. Transparency of the Society
 ### 9.1.
 Executive Committee Meeting
-When at least 50% of the Executive Committee members gather, including the President and/or Internal Vice-President together with an agenda, the gathering shall be called an Executive Committee Meeting.
+When at least half of the Executive Committee members gather, including the President and/or Internal Vice-President together with an agenda, the gathering shall be called an Executive Committee Meeting.
 ### 9.2.
 Minutes
 Request for minutes from an Executive Committee meeting must be submitted in writing, to the internal secretary.
 The minutes must be produced within one week of receipt of the written request and posted on School of Engineering notice areas.

-## 10. Constitutions
+## 10. Constitution
 ### 10.1.
 Amendment
-Any amendment of the Constitutions shall be made in the Annual General Meeting or Extraordinary General Meeting only, and by receiving a simple majority on agreement.
+Any amendment of the Constitution shall be made in the Annual General Meeting or Extraordinary General Meeting only, and by receiving a simple majority on agreement.
 ### 10.2.
 Interpretation
-The Executive Committee shall have the right to interpret the Constitutions.
+The Executive Committee shall have the right to interpret the Constitution.
 ### 10.3.
 Notice of Amendment
-Notice of any amendment of the Constitutions shall be posted within 7 clear days.
+Notice of any amendment of the Constitution shall be posted within 7 clear days.

 ## 11. Dissolution of the Society
-The society may only be dissolved by a resolution passed by more than seventy-five percent of the Full Members present at a General Meeting or more than seventy-five percent of valid votes supporting the dissolution at General Polling.
+The Society may only be dissolved by a resolution passed by more than seventy-five percent of the Full Members present at a General Meeting or more than seventy-five percent of valid votes supporting the dissolution at General Polling.
 Upon dissolution, the Executive Committee is required to announce a full report stating clearly the current financial position of the Society within thirty days.
 An Extraordinary General Meeting shall be convened to discuss the arrangement of the remaining net assets, if any.